4-Week TEFL Course in Chiang Mai, Thailand

 Will I be able to save money teaching English in Thailand?

 Job availability, visa policies, and employer requirements can change.
+We always recommend checking official sources alongside any guidance provided.

-Our support for Room to Read
+Our support for Action Against Hunger

-We believe everyone should have access to the education and future opportunities they need to thrive.
-That's why for every TEFL course we sell in 2025, we're donating £5 to Room to Read via Work for Good.
+Education doesn’t exist in isolation.
+A child’s ability to learn depends on access to basic needs like food, clean water, and healthcare.
+That's why for every TEFL course we sell in 2026, we're donating £5 to Action Against Hunger via Work for Good.